 We assess the reconstruction fidelity of QMEM by comparing the reconstructed conditional distributions with the ground truth on synthetic datasets.
-The discrepancy is measured by ED \eqref{eq:ed} in Section~\ref{sc:disc}.
-The weight optimization for support points uses the SLSQP algorithm as implemented in the \texttt{scipy.optimize} package of Scipy \autocite{scipy}.
+The discrepancy is measured by ED (\eqref{eq:ed} in Appendix~\ref{sc:disc}).
+The weight optimization for support points uses the SLSQP algorithm as implemented in the \texttt{scipy.optimize} package of Scipy \cite{scipy}.

-In the first experiment, we use the 2D “two moons” dataset from scikit-learn~\autocite{scikit-learn}, comprising 5{,}000 samples with Gaussian noise of standard deviation \(0.1\).
+In the first experiment, we use the 2D ``two moons'' dataset from scikit-learn~\cite{scikit-learn}, comprising 5{,}000 samples with Gaussian noise of standard deviation \(0.1\).
 The dataset is shown in Figure~\ref{fg:23443lk}(a).
-We apply QMEM with parameters \(K=25\), \(M=25\), \(N_0=9\), \(N_1=150\), and \(E=20\). \footnote{Modern multi-slice CT scanners acquire on the order of \(10^{7}\)–\(10^{8}\) measurement points per rotation \autocite{Goldman2007}.
+We apply QMEM with parameters \(K=25\), \(M=25\), \(N_0=9\), \(N_1=150\), and \(E=20\). \footnote{Modern multi-slice CT scanners acquire on the order of \(10^{7}\)–\(10^{8}\) measurement points per rotation \cite{Goldman2007}.
 By contrast, our experiments use only \(25\times 25=625\) points, i.e., a data volume smaller by \(10^{4}\)–\(10^{5}\) times.
 Consequently, reconstruction methods that are well suited to clinical CT (with extremely dense measurements) are not appropriate in our markedly sparse setting.} The computation took about 40 seconds on our machine (Intel Core i7-1165G7, 2.80\,GHz, with 16\,GB of RAM).
 No parallelization was used.
 The reconstructed points are overlaid on a smoothed rendering of the true distribution in Figure~\ref{fg:23443lk}(b)--(e), in the algorithmic order of progression; each panel reports the ED score (lower is better).
 The initial fit in (b) is poor, but accuracy improves as the iterations proceed, and the support points gradually concentrate around the support of the true distribution.
 Finally, merging the 20 clouds with pruning in (e) yields a marked improvement in accuracy, as is evident in the figure.
 The multimodal structure of the two moons is captured precisely.

 What is the oracle value range for the ED score?
 To estimate this, we drew 2{,}456 points with uniform weights from the ground-truth two-moons distribution, repeated over 20 random seeds, and computed the ED between each point set and the main dataset in Figure~\ref{fg:23443lk}(a).
 The average ED across trials was \(0.0103\) with standard deviation $7.2\times 10^{-4}$, reflecting the finite-sample bias of ED, which vanishes as the sample size tends to infinity.
 This indicates that the ED $0.0118$ achieved in Figure~\ref{fg:23443lk}(e) is close to the optimal value for this dataset.